Updated December 4, 2023 to reflect Spring 2024 experience and timeline.

 Check In

-Immediately following Convocation, you will meet your Orientation Leaders and the other incoming students in your GBO small group at the Grouping event.
-You will be with this group throughout GBO.
+GBO programming will begin on Thursday, August 21st by meeting your Orientation Leaders (OLs) and other new students in your GBO small group at Grouping.
+You will be with this group throughout GBO excluding College Programming on Monday.
 Students will engage in dialogue and community building with a small group of their peers and Orientation Leaders (OLs).
 OL Choice are times when your OLs will select programming specifically for your group.

 Meals

-Meals will be provided throughout GBO.
-You will have an assigned location and time for each meal.
+Two meals will be provided each day of GBO.
 All meals will be able to provide options for dietary needs.
-If you do not see your dietary need met, please directly ask one of the Cal Dining staff present and inform your Orientation Leader as soon as possible.
+If you do not see your dietary need met, please directly ask one of the New Student Services staff present.

 Bear Foundations